hasnu0406/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import the required library and read the dataframe.
+### Algorithm:

+1. Load the dataset `50_Startups.csv`.

+2. Extract features `X` and target variable `y`.

+3. Standardize the input features `X1` and target variable `y` using `StandardScaler`.

+4. Add an intercept column to `X1`

-2.Write a function computeCost to generate the cost function.
+5. Call the `linear_regression` function to get the learned parameters `theta`.

-3.Perform iterations og gradient steps with learning rate.

-4.Plot the Cost function using Gradient Descent and generate the required graph.
+6. Make Prediction for New Data

+7. Print the predicted value for the new data point.

 ## Program:
 ```